Syrian Jewish communities of the United States

-The Syrian Jewish Communities of the United States are a collection of communities of Syrian Jews, mostly founded at the beginning of the 20th century.
-The largest are in Brooklyn, Deal, New Jersey and Miami.
-The population of the New York and New Jersey communities is currently estimated at about 90,000.
+The Syrian Jewish communities of the United States are a collection of communities of Syrian Jews, mostly founded at the beginning of the 20th century.
+The largest are in Brooklyn, Deal, New Jersey, Manhattan, and Miami.
+In 2007, the population of the New York and New Jersey communities was estimated at 90,000.

 New York

 The first Syrian Jews to arrive in the United States were Jacob Dwek and Ezra Sitt, both of Aleppo.
-They sailed from Liverpool, England on July 22, 1892 on the Germania.
+They sailed from Liverpool, England on July 22, 1892, on the Germania.
 After the start of the 20th century, more immigrants came to the U.S. for three reasons: First, an economic decline in Syria crippled their ability to earn a living.
 Second, the Young Turks, a rebel group responsible for the overthrow of the Ottoman sultan, were conscripting Jews into the Army.
 Third, the rise of Zionism led to increased anti-Semitism in the Middle Eastern region.
 Most settled on the Lower East Side of Manhattan.
 Later settlements were in Bensonhurst, Midwood, Flatbush, and along Ocean Parkway in Gravesend, Brooklyn.
 The latter is considered to be the current center of the community, though the community was formerly centered around the Magen David Synagogue on 67th street in the Bensonhurst neighborhood as listed below: